Charming Coastal Towns to Visit in Suffolk, England

 As a local , I have been exploring the coastal towns of Suffolk for over 20 years.
 I will happily head to the coast for a day, a weekend and when I can for a little longer.
 It’s easy to fill a week or more by combining these coastal Suffolk towns into a fun packed itinerary.

-When you visit Suffolk, you’re never very far from water!
-In fact, there’s over 50 miles of coastline to enjoy!
-For those who love the freshness of sea air, it’s perfect.
+When you visit Suffolk, youโre never very far from water!
+In fact, thereโs over 50 miles of coastline to enjoy!
+For those who love the freshness of sea air, itโs perfect.

-But it’s not just about the sea!
+But itโs not just about the sea!
 Looking for pretty English villages, vibrant market towns, relaxing seaside escapes?
 And maybe quirky antique shops, independent stores, cafes and coffee stops?
 Throw in coastal walks and good eating and find it all in coastal towns of Suffolk.

-We’ve previously shared our itineraries and top tips for visiting Suffolk’s towns of Woodbridge, Felixstowe and Things to Do in Aldeburgh.
-Now we are combining our insider tips to include villages of Orford and Southwold.
-These are more of our favourite coastal towns and villages that are inviting year round.
+Now we are combining our insider tips to include the villages of Orford and Southwold.
+These are more of our favourite coastal towns and villages that are inviting year round. ย

 How to get to Suffolk